nuejs/nue/packages/nuejs.org/docs/faq.md

 ## What is Nue?
 Nue is a web framework focused on web standards, currently in active development.
-Our goal is to expose the hidden complexity that's become standard in modern web development.
-When a single button weighs more than an entire application, something is undeniably broken.
+Our goal is to expose the hidden complexity that's become a norm in modern web development.
+When a single button weighs more than an entire application, something is clearly broken.

 Nue makes the inevitable shift.
-We're rebuilding the entire ecosystem from scratch, with a cleaner, more efficient architecture.
-We're restoring the joy of web development for all key skillsets: frontend architects, design engineers, and UX engineers.
+We're rebuilding the entire ecosystem from scratch, with a cleaner, more efficient core.
+Our goal is to restore the joy of web development for all key skillsets: frontend architects, design engineers, and UX engineers.

 ## We've spent years investing in React.
 Isn't this throwing away our expertise?